rummel-tech/workout-planner/README.md

 ## Overview

-The application provides a planning tool to plan a week's worth of workouts and have those workouts associated with goals.
-The dashboard displays an overview of the day: health metrics, workout, and weather.
+The application provides a planning tool to plan a week's worth of workouts.
+It associates those workouts with goals and helps you stay on track of your activities.
+The dashboard displays an overview of the day: health metrics and scheduled workouts.
 The dashboard also provides navigation to the user's profile, security credentials, and other user-specific data.
 The weekly view shows the next 7 days of activities, with each day supporting up to 3 workouts.

 ## Features

 ### Dashboard
-- Daily overview with health metrics, scheduled workouts, and weather
+- Daily overview with health metrics and scheduled workouts
 - Quick access to today's workout details
 - Navigation to profile and settings
 - Readiness score display based on health data